 Wherever possible, we take an enquiry-based approach to learning, with the role of the teaching being more facilitative than didactic.
 Or, to put it another way, pupils are given activities that will allow them to find things out and make discoveries for themselves rather than listen passively to facts.
 It is our belief that this active way of learning is more enjoyable, more likely to lead to long term retention of information and equips pupils with skills that can be transferred in other contexts and later life.
 Many lessons will involve a ‘big enquiry question’ – often generated by the pupils themselves – which is then answered over that lesson or series of lessons.

 We provide practical first-hand experiences to enable pupils to build their knowledge but do also explore theory when it is needed.
 These experiences include visits from authors and organisations, a range of visits to sites of cultural, natural or other educational significance.
-Examples of this include pupils in Year 4 visiting the Natural History Museum when learning about dinosaurs and those in Year 6 having a tour of Parliament and meeting their MP as part of their Rulers and Leaders topic.
+Examples of this include pupils in Year 4 visiting the Natural History Museum when learning about dinosaurs and those in Year 6 having a tour of Parliament and meeting their MP.

 As we view talent as something expandable rather than fixed, groups to support or challenge are flexible depending on pupils’ particular needs for that particular area.
 For instance, we recognise that pupils might find some areas of maths challenging and require additional scaffolding to access the learning.
 However there is not the assumption that they will then find every aspect of maths difficult – indeed there might be some areas where they require additional challenge.
 We provide lots of opportunities for group work, peer-to-peer collaboration and peer-lead tasks because we know that pupils enjoy and achieve success from this way of working.
 There are also times when pupils will be expected to work independently.